 Trek Through Bend’s Majestic Winter Woodlands

 Additionally, snowshoeing can be quite arduous for people of all ages, depending on the conditions of the trail and the type of snowshoeing gear that you have.
 Keep these details in mind as you select your equipment rentals and purchases from places like Pine Mountain Sports, REI, Powder House, Gear Fix, and Mountain Supply.
+If you’re not sure what equipment to rent or what to wear on your snowshoe adventure, just ask while you’re at one of the local sporting goods shops or give us a call.
+Plan on dressing in layers so you can add or subtract layers as you go and try to wear non-cotton clothing like microfleece.
+Don’t forget to add waterproof boots and pants.
+Fill your pack with extra clothes just in case, along with plenty of water and snacks too.

 Finally, one of the most important rules of snowshoeing (especially in an area well-known for Nordic skiing): do not walk on the Nordic skiing tracks, as doing so will ruin the trail for Nordic skiers unnecessarily.